 Yes, extraction well EW-17 is capturing the higher concentrations that were migrating beneath well EW-4.
-This has resulted in reduced VOC concentrations in bypass well 121-43 (Figure 3.2.3-3).
-Western plume perimeter well 121-08 had a TVOC concentration of 6 μg/L in October and eastern
+This has resulted in reduced VOC concentrations in bypass well 121-43 (Figure 3.2.4-1).
+Western plume perimeter well 121-08 had a TVOC concentration of $3.6 \,\mu$ g/L in November.
+Eastern perimeter well 114-07 was non-detect in November.
+Individual VOC concentrations in the remaining plume perimeter wells were less than 5 μ g/L in the fourth quarter of 2018.